AlexandreMahdhaoui/Graph-SQL-model-parser/README.md

     `text_transformation` refers to the pascal cased class `TextTransformation`.
       (Please respect snake and pascal casing when dealing with `node_types`).
 - ### Fields, Schemas and Validation:
-  - The API access schema definitions through a `subscriptable class` provider.
+  - The API access schema definitions through a `subscriptable` class provider called `Schema`, localized in `/lib/schema/schema.py`.
   - SQL schema definitions get parsed and thus, are ready for validation.
-  - `class SchemaValidator` and `class TypingValidator` are helper class used during `node parsing` to ensure
   - During `node parsing`, a schema of the `current_node` data structure gets computed from the `origin_schema` and will be used to validate further parsing stages.